 Drug Busts

-Drug busts are another type of side mission where Wei targets Triad drug operations.
-These missions often involve surveillance, combat, and hacking security cameras to gather evidence.
+Drug busts represent another type of side mission in which Wei is the one who picks the Triad drug operations.
+These tasks are frequently made up of watching, battling, and breaking through the security cameras in order to obtain the evidence.

 “Water Street”

-The “Water Street” drug bust is a multi-part mission that requires Wei to clear out a drug den and then hack into a nearby camera to identify the dealer.
-These missions are a great way to earn police experience points and improve Wei’s abilities.
+The “Water Street” drug bust is a phased operation that compels Wei first to eliminate the drug sellers and then to break into the nearby camera in order to catch the drug dealer.
+The missions are a perfect source for obtaining the police experience points and boosting Wei’s skills.

 DLC Missions